Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/voting-dapp.rst

             $ssh -NL localhost:10001:<IP-address-of-your-instance>:10001 <username>@<host>

-    If you don't have a running testnet node or port forwarding enabled, the :ref:`piggy bank tutorial part 3 <piggy-bank-preparing>` will guide you through these setup steps.
+    If you don't have a running testnet node or port forwarding enabled, the :ref:`Setup development environment <setup-env>` will guide you through these setup steps.

     These prerequisites ensure that you have a testnet node reachable locally on port 10001.
 The |bw| requires the